BLOG CATEGORIES

 Port vs. Direct Injection

 With port-injected engines, the fuel injectors are inside the intake manifold and produce the fuel stream that mixes with the air.
-This mixture is shot into the combustion chamber,
+This mixture is shot into the combustion chamber, right past the valve area, helping to keep the valves clean and free of deposits.
+We all know that fuel is a great solvent.

 Continue Reading »